drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Torsion Angle N3-C4-N4-C1' is Important for Potency

-The SAR data assembled for the 4-anilino-quinazoline suggest that the torsion angle &Phi; (N3-C4-N4-C1') which controls the position of the anilino phenyl group is important for potency; since good biological activities are associated with small values for this angle (close to zero degrees), and correspond to a flat structure with an extended conformation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/torsion-angle-n3-c4-n4-c1-is-important-for-potency-782d96e5'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR data assembled for the 4-anilino-quinazoline suggest that the torsion angle &Phi; (N3-C4-N4-C1') which controls the position of the anilino phenyl group is important for potency; since good biological activities are associated with small values for this angle (close to zero degrees), and correspond to a flat structure with an extended conformation.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.